Repair and Resource Scheduling in Unbalanced Distribution Systems using Neighborhood Search

-Constraint (\ref{V limits}) ensures that the voltage is within a specified limit, and is set to equal to 0 if the bus is in an on-outage area.
-The voltages on the buses between damaged lines are forced to be 0 using constraint (\ref{V=0}).
-Therefore, the zero voltage propagates on the rest of the network through constraints (\ref{voltage1})-(\ref{voltage4}) until a circuit breaker (CB) or sectionalizer stops the propagation.
-Constraint (\ref{xx=0}) sets the values of $\mathcal{X}_i$ and $\mathcal{X}_j$ to be 0 if the line is damaged, and (\ref{xx>y}) forces the load to be shed if the bus is de-energized.
+} Constraint (\ref{V limits}) ensures that the voltage is within a specified limit, and is set to equal to 0 if the bus is in an on-outage area.
+Constraint (\ref{xx=0}) sets the values of $\mathcal{X}_i$ and $\mathcal{X}_j$ to be 0 if the line is damaged, therefore, the voltages on the buses between damaged lines are forced to be 0 using constraint (\ref{V limits}).
+Subsequently, the zero voltage propagates on the rest of the network through constraints (\ref{voltage1}) and (\ref{voltage2}) until a circuit breaker (CB) or sectionalizer stops the propagation.
+If the voltages on two connected buses are zero, then the power flow is forced to be zero through constraints (\ref{voltage1}) and (\ref{voltage2}).
 Constraint (\ref{uk=1}) defines the default status of the lines that are not damaged or not switchable.
 Constraint (\ref{radial_con}) is the radiality constraint.
 Radiality is enforced by introducing constraints for ensuring that at least one of the lines of each possible loop in the network is open \cite{Borghetti2012}.
 A depth-first search method is used to identify the possible loops in the network and the lines associated with them.
-Constraint (\ref{sw1})-(\ref{sw2}) are used in order to limit the number of switching operations.
-We define a variable $\gamma_{k,t}$ which is equal to 1 if the line switches its status from 0 (off) to 1 (on), or 1 (on) to 0 (off).
-This variable is included in the objective to minimize the number of switching operation.
+Constraint (\ref{sw1})-(\ref{sw2}) are used in order to limit the number of switching operations. {We assume that all switches are remotely controllable.} Let $\gamma_{k,t}$ equal to 1 if the line switches its status from 0 (off) to 1 (on), or 1 (on) to 0 (off).
+This variable is included in the objective to minimize the number of switching operations. {